Trump affirms his commitment to NATO's Article 5 pledge for mutual defense

 After musing that whether he abides by Article 5 of the NATO treaty “depends on your definition,” Trump said about 24 hours later that he stood with that promise.

-“That's why I'm here,” Trump said Wednesday as he met with Dick Schoof, the prime minister of the Netherlands.
+“That's why I'm here,” he said Wednesday as he met with Dick Schoof, the prime minister of the Netherlands.
 “Why would I be here?”

 Meanwhile, the alliance on Wednesday enacted one of the Republican president's chief priorities: a pledge by NATO member countries to increase, sometimes significantly, how much they spend on their defense.